pr0mming/bluish-portfolio/README.md

 ## Bluish Portfolio

-This is the first version of my portfolio, I decided to mix different blue colors in my Figma project and the result was pretty cool
+This is the first version of my portfolio, I decided to mix different blue colors in my Figma project and the result was pretty cool.

 ## Getting Started :rocket: